Automattic/jetpack/to-test.md

 - You will notice some changes in the modals that are displayed in the Jetpack dashboard when coming back to your site after purchasing a plan.
 - You will find a new "My Plan" section in the Jetpack dashboard.
 - The sections and cards under Jetpack > Settings were also reorganized.
+- We've starting working on improving the different notices that are displayed to you when changing settings.

 To test this, try navigating through all those screens as a new site owner: